lekos21/dae/README.md

 Autoencoders are useful for various applications, such as image and text data.
 They can learn meaningful representations by capturing the most important features of the input data in the latent space.
 These learned representations can then be used for tasks such as data compression, denoising, and dimensionality reduction.

 ## About this Autoencoder Module
-The dae.py module provided here is specifically designed for creating and training deep autoencoders for airfoil shape optimization.
-However, it can be easily adapted and used for other applications as well.
+The dae.py module provided here has originally been designed for creating and training deep autoencoders on airfoil shape optimization.
+The main objective was to build an *airfoil shapes generator* with the ability to better explore the design space relatively to traditional feature extraction methods (e.g. PCA) However, it can be easily adapted and used for other applications as well.

+> Think of this module as a student that you are training to generate outputs similar to what it has been trained on.

 It leverages the Keras library to define and train the autoencoder model.
 This module uses the *Adam optimizer*, which is an adaptive learning rate optimization algorithm.
 It computes individual adaptive learning rates for different parameters, allowing efficient training of the autoencoder.

 The following hyperparameters are used in this module:

-* n_epochs: The number of training epochs, which determines how many times the entire dataset is passed through the autoencoder during training.
+* *n_epochs*: The number of training epochs, which determines how many times the entire dataset is passed through the autoencoder during training.
-* batch_size: The number of samples per batch used for training.
+* *batch_size*: The number of samples per batch used for training.
 The autoencoder parameters are updated after each batch.
-* activations: The activation function used in the hidden layers of the autoencoder.
+* *activations*: The activation function used in the hidden layers of the autoencoder.
 Common choices include 'relu' (rectified linear unit) and 'sigmoid'.
-* learning_rate: The learning rate of the optimizer, which controls the step size during parameter updates.
+* *learning_rate*: The learning rate of the optimizer, which controls the step size during parameter updates.
-* nodes: A list specifying the number of nodes in each hidden layer of the autoencoder.
+* *nodes*: A list specifying the number of nodes in each hidden layer of the autoencoder.
 The length of the list determines the depth of the autoencoder.
-* patience: The number of epochs to wait before early stopping if the validation loss does not improve.
+* *patience*: The number of epochs to wait before early stopping if the validation loss does not improve.

 You can adjust these hyperparameters based on your specific requirements and the characteristics of your dataset.
 Experimenting with different values may lead to improved performance or convergence of the autoencoder during training.